 I have lived in Carlisle for 27 years, moving here from London and am an active member of Scotby Church being involved in all aspects of church life.
 I am a qualified accountant and previously was an Audit and Accounting Partner for a local firm of Chartered Accountants specialising in charity clients.
 I now have a number of part time employed and voluntary roles where I utilise my charity finance experience.
 When not volunteering I can be found at the local gym, out walking or knitting.
 I am married with a grown up daughter and son.

-John Edwards is a member of St James Church, Carlisle and a retired Chartered Surveyor (FRICS).
+John Edwards is a retired Chartered Surveyor (FRICS).
 During his career he worked with an Edinburgh financial institution for over 20 years and thereafter until retirement with a Property Company based in the south west of Scotland.
-He is a member of St James PCC and a Trustee of the Diocesan Board of Finance for the Carlisle Diocese.
+He is a member of the Diocesan Board of Finance for the Carlisle Diocese and is a member of the North Archdeaconry Mission and Pastoral Committee and Carlisle Synod.
 He is a past Chairman of RICS Scotland.
 He is enthusiastic about the work of RESTORE (Cumbria) and its involvement seeking to RESTORE lives within local communities.
-John is married to June and has two grown up children in Carlisle and two grandchildren.
+John is married to June and has two grown up children and two grandchildren.

 Eleanor is a Carlisle lass, raised in Harraby until her teens, she has lived in or around the city for most of her life.
 A retired Anglican Priest, she was 'vicar' of Holy Trinity and St Barnabas, Carlisle until her retirement in 2017.
 Eleanor has a real heart for social justice and community development and a particular desire to see an end to domestic abuse in our communities and across the world.
 Prior to ordination Eleanor had a career in Human Resources and she is currently a member of the Chaplaincy Team at the Cumberland Infirmary.